Infinite impulse response: Transfer function derivation

 An example of a block diagram of an IIR filter.
 The $z^{-1}$ block is a unit delay.

 Stability

 The transfer function allows one to judge whether or not a system is bounded-input, bounded-output (BIBO) stable.
 To be specific, the BIBO stability criterion requires that the ROC of the system includes the unit circle.
-For example, for a causal system, all poles of the transfer function have to have an absolute value smaller than one.
+For example, for a causal system to be stable, all poles of the transfer function have to have an absolute value smaller than one.
 In other words, all poles must be located within a unit circle in the $z$-plane.

 The poles are defined as the values of $z$ which make the denominator of $H(z)$ equal to 0: